faisal-kabir/facebook_event/README.md

   type: 'type'
 );

-//The user has completed a purchase.
+// The user has completed a purchase.
 The FB.LogPurchase method is a shortcut for logging this event. specified currency. facebookEvent.logPurchase(
   amount: 0,
   currency: 'USD',
   body: {'key':'value'}
 );

-//The user has achieved a level in the app. facebookEvent.logAchieveLevelEvent(
+// The user has achieved a level in the app. facebookEvent.logAchieveLevelEvent(
   level: 'level'
 );